-Visas for Spain are not required by nationals of EU countries regardless of the purpose and/or length of stay; and not required by nationals of other countries referred to in the chart above for stays of up to 90 days.
+Nationals of EU countries do not require visas for Spain regardless of the purpose and/or length of stay.
+A Spain visa is also not required by nationals of other countries referred to in the chart above for stays up to 90 days.

 Spain is part of the Schengen system which allows visitors to travel to all participating countries without a visa.
 Please click here for information regarding the Schengen visa.

-Citizens from Albania, Bosnia Herzegovina, Georgia, Former Yugoslav Republic of Macedonia, Moldova, Montenegro and Ukraine who hold a biometric passport can also visit Spain without a visa.
+Citizens from Albania, Bosnia Herzegovina, Georgia, North Macedonia (Former Yugoslav Republic of Macedonia), Moldova, Montenegro and Ukraine who hold a biometric passport can also visit Spain without a visa.
 Otherwise a visa is required.

-Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Spain.
+Nationals not referred to in the chart are advised to contact the embassy to check requirements for Spain visas.